Critics' Choice Television Award for Best Actor in a Movie/Miniseries

 The Critics' Choice Television Award for Best Actor in a Limited Series or Movie Made for Television is one of the award categories presented annually by the Critics' Choice Television Awards to recognize the work done by television actors.

-It was introduced in 2012.
+The award was introduced in 2012.
 The winners are selected by a group of television critics that are part of the Broadcast Television Critics Association.

+Benedict Cumberbatch holds the record for most nominations in this category with four (thrice for Sherlock and once for Parade's End).

+Stephen Graham is the current winner in the category for Adolescence (2025).